 - Add the seared chicken pieces and stir.
 Drain the water from the soaked chana dal and add to the cooking pot.

 - Raise the heat and when it starts to sizzle then lower the heat and allow it to simmer for about 30 minutes.
 Next add the roasted zucchini, eggplant and tomatoes and cook further for about 15 minutes until chicken is tender.

 - Check in between and add some water as needed, making sure the stew consistency does not become too thin or runny, as the chicken and vegetables release some juices.

 - Add the lemon juice, chopped cilantro and mix it in.
 Adjust the amount of salt, lemon juice and other seasoning as per taste.
 Allow to simmer at low heat setting for another 5 to 10 minutes.

 - The stew consistency should be like thick tomato sauce and some of the oil would have separated out on the top.
 Garnish with some fresh cilantro if you prefer.

 - The Persian Zucchini Stew (Khoresht Kadoo) can be served with rice, bread, pickles and yogurt.

 1. Vegetable slices may be grilled, fried on a hot non stick pan or broiled about five minutes each side.
 Make sure to lightly brush oil on each side.
 And once done, flip it and brush the oil lightly on the other side and cook until done.

 2. In place of the crushed tomatoes, you could use about 3 tablespoons tomato paste.

-3. Advieh (Persian spice mix), turmeric, saffron and chana dal (a type of split chickpea, known as Bengal gram) are available at Indian or middle eastern grocery stores or online.
+3. Turmeric, saffron and chana dal (a type of split chickpea, known as Bengal gram) are available at Indian or middle eastern grocery stores or online.